somelinuxguy/ansible-cookbook/README.md

 It mimics the set up of a Capistrano (thats Ruby if you weren't aware) deployment.
 I very much like the scheme of a Capistrano deployment, but I very much dislike that it requires a lot of Ruby and is hard to maintain.

 Ansible is just YML.
 Heck, my mom could read this and know what it says with NotePad.
-So why not use the same tool that deploys you machine, to also deploy the code?
+So why not use the same tool that deploys your machine, to also deploy the code?
 Seems silly to deploy with tool A then have tool A tell tool B to go run.
 Just do both.
 No blocking, no interprocess hackery, no muss.

 Read more about Capistrano at an internet near you.
 ### Requirements